mamaheux/pyodas2/docs/tutorials/file/sst.rst

 * :code:`with wave.open(AUDIO_PATH, 'rb') as wave_reader:`: Opens the audio file in read-binary ('rb') mode using a context manager.

-* :code:`mics = Mics(Mics.Hardware.SC16F)`: Create the SC-16F microphone array configuration.
+* :code:`mics = Mics(Mics.Hardware.SC16F)`: Creates the SC-16F microphone array configuration.
 All the available
   configurations are listed in :py:class:`pyodas2.utils.Mics.Hardware`.
 Also, it is possible to pass a list of :py:class:`pyodas2.utils.Mic`.

+* :code:`assert wave_reader.getnchannels() == len(mics)`: Ensures that the number of microphones in the array is the
+  same as the number of channels in the audio file.

 * :code:`pipeline = SstPipeline(...)`: Creates the SST pipeline with the microphone array configuration, the audio file sample rate and the hop length.
 The number of TDOAs, the number of potential DOAs and the number of tracked DOAs can